trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 As you can see, we reuse the existing `Create::Present` to create the model and contract for it, and then run validation and persisting steps after it.
 This all happens [by leveraging `Nested`](http://localhost:4000/gems/operation/2.0/api.html#nested).
 It runs the `Create::Present` operation and copies the key/value pairs from its result object into the composing operation's result object.

+This is enough code to have a fully working setup to create, validate and persist blog posts along with post-processing logic such as sending out notifications, which would usually happen in an ActiveRecord callback.

 ## Feature Tests

 ## Operation Tests